makovalab-psu/L1_Project/Analysis/Additional_analysis/README.md

 #### L1_target_motif_analysis/
 - The folder contains 2 subfolders: `Distance_L1_target/` and `IWT_L1_target/`
-- `Distance_L1_target/` contains the scripts and RData for the analysis of distances between estimated de novo L1 insertions (both the complete and strigently filtered sets) and concensus target motifs
+- `Distance_L1_target/` contains the Rscripts and RData for the analysis of distances between estimated de novo L1 insertions (both the complete and strigently filtered sets) and concensus target motifs
-- `IWT_L1_target/` contains the scripts and processed Rdata object for IWTomics test of L1 target motifs on the strigently filtered de novo L1 dataset
+- `IWT_L1_target/` contains the Rscripts and processed Rdata object for IWTomics test of L1 target motifs on the strigently filtered de novo L1 dataset

 #### PolyAT_analysis/
 - The folder contains 1 shell script and 6 interval files for the genome-wide polyA/T sequence analysis